Rohan Bopanna: 2004–05: More Futures Titles and Struggle with Injuries

 Bopanna was out for 8 weeks due to a bicep injury which made him miss 2004 Chennai Open and Davis Cup tie against New Zealand.
 He started off the season at India F1A Futures where he lost to Alexey Kedryuk in straight sets and in doubles he was 3rd seed with Vijay Kannan but they lost to Rupesh Roy and Divij Sharan.
 He won the Kuwait F1 Futures tournament with Mustafa Ghouse.
-In singles, he reached semifinals where he lost to the top seed and eventual winner Filip Prpic in straight sets.
+In singles, he reached semi-finals where he lost to the top seed and eventual winner Filip Prpic in straight sets.
 Before an early end to the season he lastly played at São Paulo Challenger 2 where qualified for main draw after beating Brazilians Alexandre Bonatto, Frederico Casaro and Eduardo Bohrer respectively in straight sets.
 He again defeated a Brazilian Marcos Daniel in 1st round but he retired in 2nd round match after losing the first set.
 In doubles he had a first round exit with Mustafa Ghouse.

 Bopanna was then out for almost 9 months due to a career threatening shoulder injury for which he had necessitated a surgery.
 He made his return at India F3 Futures where he was ousted in first round by Chris Kwon in straight sets.
 In the doubles he was fourth seed with Vijay Kannan where lost in the quarterfinals.
 But he won India F4 Futures with Vijay.
-His impressive show in the US $10,000 ITF Sri Lanka F1 Futures ended in anti-climax as he lost in the singles final in straight sets to German Peter Mayer-Tischer to finish runner-up in the clay court event.
+His impressive show in the US$10,000 ITF Sri Lanka F1 Futures ended in anti-climax as he lost in the singles final in straight sets to German Peter Mayer-Tischer to finish runner-up in the clay court event.
 He then lost to Florin Mergea in straight sets of Kuwait F1 Futures.
 His disappointment was compoundeded by his loss in the doubles final.
 In an all-Indian final, he paired with Vijay Kannan but they went down to Vishal Uppal and Ashutosh Singh.